Welcome to the Transfiguration Church

 Welcome to the Transfiguration of Our Savior Greek Orthodox Church!
 Located in historic Lowell, Massachusetts, we belong to the Metropolis of Boston and are under the omophorion of His Eminence Metropolitan Methodios of Boston.
-In 2019, we proudly celebrate the 95th anniversary of the founding of our parish.
+The year 2020 marks the 96th anniversary of the founding of our parish.

 We hope that our website will give you a good sense of who we are as Orthodox Christians and what we believe about God and His Church.

 The Orthodox Church has her origin with Jesus Christ and the Holy Spirit, not with a human teacher, nor group, nor a code of conduct or religious philosophy.
 Orthodoxy believes that the Church has her origin in the Apostolic Community called into being by Jesus Christ, and enlivened by the Holy Spirit.
 The Feast of Pentecost, which is celebrated fifty days after Easter, commemorates the "outpouring'' of the Holy Spirit upon the Apostles and marks the beginning of the mission of the Church to the world.

 We are Orthodox because our tradition of prayer and worship is rooted in the One, Holy, Catholic, and Apostolic undivided Church.